-Johnson & Johnson subsidiary DePuy, led thousands of patients with damaged hips to believe that their now recalled ASR hip replacement system which uses a metal-on-metal device, will improve the pain and mobility of their hip.
-However, the danger of a metal-on-metal device has proven to be just as harmful as a damaged hip, if not more so.
+Johnson & Johnson subsidiary DePuy led thousands of patients with damaged hips to believe that their now recalled ASR hip replacement system, which uses a metal-on-metal device, would improve the pain and mobility of their hip.
+However, the danger of a metal-on-metal device has proven to be just as harmful as a damaged hip — if not more so.

-Concerns arise because the metal in the DePuy ASR hip implant contains the elements cobalt and chromium, which can be hazardous, even carcinogenic.
-Shards of this metal have been known to grind off of the ASR hip implant damaging surrounding tissues and muscles, resulting in an increased level of these dangerous metal ions in the body.
-This can cause intense leg, hip, or groin pains, and in many cases patients have reported pain to the point of immobility.
-Read more
+Concerns arise because the metal in the DePuy ASR hip implant contains the elements cobalt and chromium, which can be hazardous and even carcinogenic.
+Shards of this metal have been known to grind off of the ASR hip implant, damaging surrounding tissues and muscles and resulting in an increased level of these dangerous metal ions in the body.
+This can cause intense leg, hip or groin pain, and in many cases patients have reported pain to the point of immobility.
+Read more…

 Yamaha Rhino 660

 Yamaha, a popular manufacturer of all-terrain vehicles and outdoor adventure rides, introduced a unique and different model called the Yamaha Rhino 660 in 2003.
-The vehicle has features of a go-cart, gold cart and a traditional all-terrain vehicle.
-The vehicle quickly became popular as soon as it hit the market.
-However, its popularity dwindled as soon as numerous injuries began to be reported.
+The vehicle has features of a go-cart, golf cart and a traditional all-terrain vehicle.
+The vehicle quickly became popular.
+However, its popularity dwindled once numerous injuries began to be reported.

-The President of Yamaha Motors subsidiary, Keisuke Yoshida, tested the Yamaha Rhino 660 in the beginning states and was reportedly injured.
+The president of Yamaha Motors subsidiary, Keisuke Yoshida, tested the Yamaha Rhino 660 in the beginning states and was reportedly injured.
 This type of Rhino was still released into the market.
 In the first 15 months, 150,000 of these types of vehicles were sold.
-And within this time period, about 59 riders were killed in accidents involving the Yamaha Rhino 660.
-Currently, there are over 440 wrongful death or personal injury lawsuits pending that involve the Yamaha Rhino 660.
+Within this time period, about 59 riders were killed in accidents involving the Yamaha Rhino 660.
+Hundreds of wrongful death or personal injury lawsuits followed.

 Because of all of these injuries, the company has recalled and continues to recall Rhinos for repair.
 Accidents have been occurring because of high speeds or reckless driving and even accidents are occurring at low and moderate speeds in normal conditions.
-Concerns with the Yamaha Rhino include that it is too narrow of a wheel base; there is no padding on the roll bar; too high of center gravity; foot well is not deep enough; and the doors are too short.
+Concerns with the Yamaha Rhino include that it has too narrow of a wheel base and that there is no padding on the roll bar, too high of center gravity, a foot well that is not deep enough and doors that are too short.

-If you or a loved one have questions about the Yamaha Rhino 660 or other similar ATV contact our Yamaha Rhino Lawyers to find out more about your rights and situation.
+If you or a loved one have questions about the Yamaha Rhino 660 or another similar ATV, contact our Yamaha Rhino lawyers to find out more about your rights and situation.